-Organizations awarded a grant over \$25,000 must have a DUNS number.
+Per our cooperative agreement with the federal government, organizations awarded a grant of \$25,000 and above must have a DUNS number.

 The DUNS number is a nine-digit number, issued by Dun & Bradstreet (D&B), assigned to each business location in the D&B database, having a unique, separate, and distinct operation for the purpose of identifying them.
 The DUNS number is random, and the digits have no apparent significance.